As you can see, the words "Sam" and "will" flip when i. is turned into a question like in ii.

 Who is the company president?

 The topic of conversation here is clearly the company president.
 The question is “who is he/she”?
-This sentence would be used when you are asking someone to identify who the person is out of a group of people.
-You are simply confirming what can be verifiable in front of you, and the conversation naturally led to this question.
+This sentence would be used when you are asking someone to identify who someone is, and the person doesn't have to be there.

 Dare ga shachō desu ka?